abbas-taher/processing-duplicates--list-scala-functional-way/README.md

     scala> removeDup(listdup)
     res: List[Int] = List(1, 2, 4, 5, 3, 4, 3)

 In the above, the list passed to the function is split into two lists using the "span" operator.
-The head of the first list which contains the duplicates is selected while the second list which contains the remaining elements is passed recusively using the same function.
+The head of the first list which contains the duplicates is selected while the second list which contains the remaining elements is passed reclusively using the same function.
 The recursion terminates when there are no more elements in the list to be removed.

 #### *Using a functional approach
 The above code snippets is straight forward and "duplicate elimination" is hard coded within the recursive function.
-To make the code more flexible we can use an externaly defined function that takes a list of duplicate integers and "purges" them into one.
+To make the code more flexible we can use an externally defined function that takes a list of duplicate integers and "purges" them into one.
 To use the purge function we need to pass it as a parameter to the main function which then applies the duplicate elimination function within the recursive algorithm.
 Here is the code for the two functions:

     def reduceDup(ls : List[Int], reduce: List[Int] => List[Int]) : List[Int] = {
       def iter (lst : List[Int]): List[Int] ={